 4. Dungeon Explorer (Turbochip, English version)

 Dungeon Explorer is a pretty special game that allows for up to 5 players to play at the same time.
-It has often been called a Gauntlet clone but is only partly true.
-I see why people think that given that the dungeons look similar, you can choose from multiple classes, enemies have spawn points you can destroy and the fighting mechanics are very similar.
+It has often been called a Gauntlet clone but this is only partly true.
+I can see why people would think that given that the dungeons look similar, you can choose from multiple classes, enemies have spawn points you can destroy and the fighting mechanics are very similar.
 However, Dungeon Explorer boasts a bigger rpg experience since it has a story, proper music, proper bosses and a proper ending.